TubercularOx/darkhaunter/Geekery/xykon.md

 - Redcloak explains that his caster level is not high enough to dispel Vaarsuvius’s buffs.
 - Xykon explains that O-Chul can't destroy the phylactery because it is protected by abjurations.

-When this scene wants a rules interaction understood, it states the reason directly.

 When V casts a Quickened Chain Lightning, Xykon implies V used a 10th level spell slot.
 Xykon later casts the Maximized *Energy Drain* and Still *Meteor Swarm*, but no alternative mechanism is mentioned.

 If V's slot-based explanation is meant to carry forward to Xykon, then it seems to favor Xykon using sufficiently high spell slots rather than one-off metamagic shortcuts.
 That favors the **Improved Spell Capacity** route.